apache/airflow/docs/apache-airflow-providers-google/operators/cloud/bigquery.rst

 operator will try to submit a new job with this ``job_id```.
 If there's already a job with such ``job_id`` then it will reattach to the existing job.

+Also for all this action you can use operator in the deferrable mode:

+.. exampleinclude:: /../../tests/system/providers/google/cloud/bigquery/example_bigquery_queries_async.py
+    :language: python
+    :dedent: 8
+    :start-after: [START howto_operator_bigquery_insert_job_async]
+    :end-before: [END howto_operator_bigquery_insert_job_async]

 Validate data
 ^^^^^^^^^^^^^